 Exploring the Park

 Burnaby Mountain Park has a large area covered in grass as well as some scattered trees.
-Many people enjoy playing with a frisbee in the open area, having a picnic or simply sitting and looking at the view.
+Many people enjoy playing with a frisbee in the open area, having a picnic, or simply sitting and looking at the view.
 Benches are available for people who don't want to sit on the grass and picnic tables are available by the rose garden.
 The park contains other cultivated plants in addition to roses.
-In spring, the cherry blossom is a lovely sight.
+In spring, the cherry blossoms are a lovely sight.
 The park is also notable for its rhododendrons.

 The Horizons restaurant offers great views as well as a meal.
-Other popular attractions are the Playground of the Gods sculpture and the eco-sculptures of cranes.
-The park also contains a children’s playground, a concession stand and public washrooms at the back of the restaurant building.
-The cranes and the concession stand are present in summer but not in winter.
+Other popular attractions are the Playground of the Gods sculpture and the eco-sculpture display.
+The park also contains a children’s playground, a concession stand, and public washrooms at the back of the restaurant building.
+The eco-sculpture display is present and the concession stand is open in summer but not in winter.

 The Centennial Rose Garden contains over 900 rose bushes and many different varieties of roses.
 It was planted in 1992 to celebrate Burnaby’s centennial.
 The garden contains benches so that people can sit and enjoy the beautiful and colourful flowers.
 It's a popular place for flower photography and for wedding photos.
 When there's a summer breeze, a beautiful fragrance often fills the garden.

 In the summer, the park has some lovely eco-sculptures.
 The frames of these sculptures are made of a metal mesh that is shaped to resemble an animal.
 The frames are filled with soil and covered with a porous landscaping fabric.
 Holes are made in the fabric and plants are then inserted into the holes.
 The plants create the appearance of feathers or fur.